Galois' Professor's Revenge: Introduction

-Magma computed the Galois group of $fgh$ in approximately three days, while it verified in about 40 minutes that the resulting group is isomorphic to $\Rub_5$, using the permutation representation described in Section~\ref{section:generators}.
+Magma computed the Galois group of $fgh_1h_2h_3$ in approximately three days, while it verified in about 40 minutes that the resulting group is isomorphic to $\Rub_5$, using the permutation representation described in Appendix~\ref{section:generators}.